UcheOfiani-CloudProjects/microservices-project/README.md

 - **Pushing Docker images to Amazon ECR.**
 - **Deploying to Amazon EKS using Kubernetes.**

-The entire pipeline is triggered on every push to the `master` branch, ensuring that the latest code is automatically built, tested, and deployed.
+The entire pipeline is triggered on every push to the `master` branch, ensuring the latest code is automatically built, tested, and deployed.

 ## **Technologies Used**